sooolee/Super-Resolution/README.md

 2. Use the trained Real-ESRNet model as an initialization of the generator, and train the A-ESRGAN with a combination of L1 loss, perceptual loss and GAN loss.

 ## Codes
-The codes presented here are for the case of using the full dataset (Training 1).

 ### Download A-ESRGAN.git and install basicsr.